huangminghuang/conan-mongo-c-driver/README.md

 |[![Download](https://api.bintray.com/packages/huangminghuang/conan/mongo-c-driver%3Ahuangminghuang/images/download.svg) ](https://bintray.com/huangminghaung/conan/mongo-c-driver%3Ahuangminghuang/_latestVersion)|[![Build status](https://ci.appveyor.com/api/projects/status/github/huangminghuang/conan-mongo-c-driver?svg=true)](https://ci.appveyor.com/project/huangminghuang/conan-mongo-c-driver)|[![Build Status](https://travis-ci.org/huangminghuang/conan-mongo-c-driver.svg)](https://travis-ci.org/huangminghuang/conan-mongo-c-driver)|

+## Basic setup

+    $ conan remote add huang https://api.bintray.com/conan/huangminghuang/conan
+    $ conan install mongo-c-driver/1.10.3@huangminghuang/stable -r huang

+## Project setup

+If you handle multiple dependencies in your project is better to add a *conanfile.txt*

+    [requires]
+    mongo-c-driver/1.10.3@huangminghuang/stable

+    [options]
+    mongo-c-driver:shared=False

+    [generators]
+    cmake

+Complete the installation of requirements for your project running:</small></span>

+    conan install .

+Project setup installs the library (and all his dependencies) and generates the files *conanbuildinfo.cmake* with all the paths and variables that you need to link with your dependencies.

-## Usage Information
+## CMake setup

 Unlike the the [Bincrafter recipe for mongo-c-driver](https://bintray.com/bincrafters/public-conan/mongo-c-driver%3Abincrafters/1.11.0%3Astable), this recipe exposes the original libmonogoc-1.0-config.cmake/libbson-1.0-config.cmake installed by mongo-c-driver to useers.
-The correct usage of the receipe in the CMakeLists.txt should be similar to the following:
+The correct usage of the receipe in the *CMakeLists.txt* should be similar to the following:

 ```cmake
 include(${CMAKE_BINARY_DIR}/conanbuildinfo.cmake)